 Etwall Primary School operates a whole school approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of "it could happen here".
-We recognise that everyone in the school has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.
+We recognise that everyone in the school/college has a role to play to keep children safe; this includes ensuring children feel heard and understood, identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.

-We ensure that all children are safeguarded while on or off school premises and are proactive about anticipating and managing risks that children face in the wider community and online.
-To support this the school assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our school, our children may be at greater risk of online safety concerns.
-Children in the locality have also been at risk of exploitation through County Lines so staff are vigilant for any signs of exploitation.
+We ensure that all children are safeguarded while on or off school/college premises and are proactive about anticipating and managing risks that children face in the wider community and online.
+To support this the school/college assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
+Due to the context of our school, our children may be at greater risk of exploitation through County Lines so our staff are vigilant for any signs of this.

-To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative.
+To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass).
 Our school works with an online safety consultant (Traci Goode) who works with staff, parents and KS2 children to support all in ensuring that children are safe online.
-Our children will also be taking part in the i-vengers initiative which Derbyshire has just received notification of funding for.
+Our children also take part in the i-vengers initiative and we use teaching programmes such as Real Love Rocks to protect our learners from exploitation.